HUD-Compliant

 The Reports consider HUD’s nine key market factors: location, quality, size, unit type, age, amenities, services, maintenance, and utilities.
 Additionally, the methodology mirrors the Rent Reasonableness practices used by the area’s local Housing Authority, helping eliminate surprises.
 As a result, the estimated market rent should closely align with what the Housing Authority would likely approve for Section 8 (HCV) voucher holders.

-In some areas, more than one housing agency may serve the same location.
-If you’re unsure which agency to choose, any choice will provide a Report.
-The Rent Reports will be similar for agencies in the same area.
-You also have the option to run Reports for multiple agencies if needed.
+In some areas, more than one Housing Agency may serve the same location.
+If you’re unsure which Agency to choose, any choice will provide a Report.
+The Rent Reports will be similar for Agencies in the same area.
+You also have the option to run Reports for multiple Agencies if needed.

 More questions?
 Check our Help Center or Contact Us.